saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#vouchertypeenum">VoucherTypeEnum</a>!</td>
 <td>

-Determines a type of voucher
+Determines a type of voucher.

 </td>
 </tr>